 Some recent research suggests that eating red meat regularly could increase the risk of cancer or death.
 The findings of specific studies vary, however.

 One 2015 paper states that red meat is "probably carcinogenic to humans," and that processed meat is "carcinogenic to humans."
-This is consistent with the World Health Organization's (WHO) classifications.
+This is consistent with the

 Specifically, the paper states that based on several large studies, people who ate more red meat were more likely to develop colorectal cancer.
 The risk was higher for both red meat and processed meat, though processed meat seemed to raise the risk more.